 The way you light your home is changing, starting with how you shop for light bulbs.
+These days there are more advanced home lighting controls than there have ever been, meaning that you’ve got no excuse for not focusing any attention on your home’s lighting.

 The good news is you don’t have to be an Edison to find the right bulb.
 Use these tips and resources to pick the perfect bulb for your home.